A constrained optimization approach to nonlinear system identification through simulation error minimization

-The Lagrange multipliers $\lambda$ serve as the input to the plant, while the optimization variables $x$ represent the state, and the constraints define the outputs.
-This definition is grounded in the observation that an equilibrium point $(x^*, \lambda^*)$ of \eqref{plant_cmo} is a stationary point for \eqref{eq_constr} if and only if $h(x^*) = 0$; see \cite[Lemma 1]{cerone2024new}.
-Therefore, any feedback control system that ensures asymptotic stability and zero output regulation will inherently lead to convergence at a stationary point of \eqref{eq_constr}.
+The Lagrange multipliers $\lambda$ act as the input to the plant, while the optimization variables $\xi$ represent the state, and the constraints define the outputs.
+This definition is grounded in the observation that an equilibrium point $(\xi^*, \lambda^*)$ of \eqref{plant_cmo} is a stationary point of \eqref{eq_constr} if and only if $h(\xi^*) = 0$; see \cite[Lemma 1]{cerone2024new}.
+Therefore, any feedback control system that ensures asymptotic stability and zero output regulation will inherently lead to convergence to a stationary point of \eqref{eq_constr}.

-Under the assumption that the Jacobian of the constraints $J_h(x)$ is full-rank for all $x \in \real^n$, \eqref{plant_cmo} has vector relative degree $r = [1,\dots,1]^\top \in \real^m$ \cite[Lemma 2]{cerone2024new} and therefore the non-interacting control problem defined in the context of feedback linearization admits a solution, as can be seen in \cite{Isidori1995} and \cite{kha02}.
-Applying the technique of output feedback linearization controller design, we obtain the controller:
+Under the assumption that the Jacobian of the constraints $J_h(\xi)$ is full rank for all $\xi \in \real^\nu$, \eqref{plant_cmo} has vector relative degree $r = [1,\dots,1]^\top \in \real^m$ \cite[Lemma 2]{cerone2024new}, and therefore the non-interacting control problem defined in the context of feedback linearization admits a solution, as shown in \cite{Isidori1995} and \cite{kha02}.
+Applying the technique of output-feedback linearization controller design, we obtain the controller:

-The continuous-time closed-loop system \eqref{plant_cmo}-\eqref{cmo_controller} defines the FL-CMO {dynamics}, which {(locally) converges} to a solution to the constrained optimization problem \eqref{eq_constr}.
+The continuous-time closed-loop system \eqref{plant_cmo}-\eqref{cmo_controller} defines the FL-CMO {dynamics}, which locally converges to a solution of the constrained optimization problem \eqref{eq_constr}.
 We refer the reader to Section \ref{sec:converg} for a detailed convergence analysis.

-We integrate the differential equations describing the FL-CMO dynamics through the Euler method; see \cite{wanner1996solving} and \cite{Sundnes2024}.
-Algorithm \ref{alg:cap} below illustrates the resulting procedure.
+We integrate the differential equations describing the FL-CMO dynamics using the Euler method; see \cite{wanner1996solving} and \cite{Sundnes2024}.
+Algorithm \ref{alg:cap} illustrates the resulting procedure.

-The computation of the constraints Jacobian $J$ can utilize automatic differentiation (see, e.g., \cite{baydin2018automatic}) or closed-form expressions derived through tensor calculus rules (see, e.g., \cite{laue2018computing}).
+The computation of the Jacobian $J = J_h(\xi_k)$ of the constraints $h$ can be performed using automatic differentiation, see, e.g., \cite{baydin2018automatic}, or closed-form expressions derived through tensor calculus rules, see, e.g., \cite{laue2018computing}.
 Both approaches efficiently perform this computation by leveraging parallelization.